By Christine Chu

 Angel investments are high-risk, typically making up 10% or less of angel investors’ portfolios.
 Investors are looking for a good idea and a good team to get a return 10 times the initial investment within 5 years, until they can make an exit through an initial public offering of an acquisition.

 Angel investors invest their own money, which can range anywhere from $150k to $2M.
 In the US, angel investments drive $25B into startups every year.
-They have also been responsible for funding over 67,000 startups annually, in turn contributing to 274,800 new jobs, according to the Angel Market Analysis by the Center for Venture Research at the University of New Hampshire.
+The Center for Venture Research at the University of New Hampshire found that they are collectively responsible for funding well over 60,000 startups every year (creating over 270,000 jobs.)
 In contrast, venture capital firms invest in only 1,000 new companies per year.

-Moreover, while angel investors contribute around five times less capital to start-ups than VCs, individual investments in startups grew by 36% from 2008-2012 while venture capital investments dropped by 8%, according to Dow Jones VentureSource.
-This was in part due to the JOBS Act, needs for new investments after the 2008 financial crisis,and advancements in technology, which led to over 750,000 active angel investors by 2013 when new regulations began being implemented.
+Moreover, while angel investors contribute around 1/5 the funding to start-ups than traditional sources, Dow Jones VentureSource found that these (smaller) investments in startups grew over 35% between 2008-2012; while venture capital investments dropped by 8%.
+This was in part due to the JOBS Act, needs for new investments after the 2008 financial crisis, and advancements in technology, which led to over 750,000 active angel investors by 2013 when new regulations began being implemented.

 While Silicon Valley has been the dominant geographic area in terms of number of angel investments, Silicon Alley (New York City) is catching up quickly.